cyfangus/cyfangus.github.io/_posts/2025-11-25-crime-mapping.md

 My Methodology:

-Filtering: We filtered the data to include only Ultra-High Harm events (Robbery, Violence, Weapons, etc., with a score $\ge 300$ days).
+Filtering: We filtered the data to include only Ultra-High Harm events (Robbery, Violence, Weapons, etc., with a score >= 300$ days).

-Clustering: We ran DBSCAN using a small radius ($\epsilon = 75$ meters) and a minimum threshold ($MinPts=10$ incidents).
+Clustering: We ran DBSCAN using a small radius (ε = 75 meters) and a minimum threshold (MinPts=10 incidents).
 This algorithm identifies dense clusters of high-harm events and isolates them from general crime "noise" (outliers).

 Visualization: On the interactive map, we visualized the output using Convex Hulls—the smallest possible polygon that enforces all clustered points.
 This polygon precisely delineates the micro-hotspot boundary.